mramshaw/Scala-Linters/README.md

 This will create a `scalastyle-config.xml` in the current directory, with the default settings.

-Then you can check your code with the `scalastyle` command (at the command line, NOT inside `sbt`):
+Then you can check your code with the `scalastyle` command.

+At the command line:

     $ sbt scalastyle

+Or inside `sbt`:

+    > scalastyle

-This produces a list of errors on the console, as well as an XML result file `target/scalastyle-result.xml` (CheckStyle compatible format).
+This produces a list of errors - broken down by source file - on the console, as well as an XML result file `target/scalastyle-result.xml` (CheckStyle compatible format).

 Some of the warnings may not serve a purpose in a development environment, in which case they can easily be set to `false`.